programmerlexi/OS/README.md

 - Kernel Panic
 - File System
 ### Usermode (kinda)
-- Terminal with a few commands
+- Terminal with a few commands (to be rewritten for the new task system)